codyborn/projects/cards/README.md

 Open your browser and go to: `http://localhost:8001`

-**Note**: The multiplayer system now uses a simplified approach that works without requiring a separate signaling server.
-This makes it much easier to test and use!
+**Note**: The multiplayer system uses WebSocket connections to a deployed Heroku server at `cards-websocket-server-02b8944e7896.herokuapp.com` for reliable real-time communication!

 ## How to Play Multiplayer